 Aqueous Vermiculite Dispersion (AVD) fire extinguishing agent is a new, revolutionary technology that has key benefits over existing solutions utilising fixed and portable delivery techniques.

-AVD is an aqueous dispersion of chemically exfoliated Vermiculite that can be deployed as mist or foam depending on the required application.
+AVD is an aqueous dispersion of chemically exfoliated Vermiculite is applied in the form of a mist.

 Vermiculite is the name given to a group of hydrated laminar-iron magnesium silicates.
 Raw vermiculite consists of thin, flat flakes containing microscopic layers of water.